PiotrZakrzewski/realtime-move-sync/README.md

  * **addr** - interface:port to be bound to
  * **collisions** - pass this flag in order to turn the collision detection on
  * **bots** - number of "bots" to be spawned, they will just circle around constantly
+## Acknowledgments ##
+hub.go and client.go files were Initially based on code from Gorilla Websockets chat example (Apache Foundation licensed).